Anas-7/Image-Compression-using-SVD/README.md

 # Image-Compression-using-SVD
-Python code implementing Image compression using SVD followed by RGB normalization to prevent distorted colors.
+DSC 210 project consists of Python code implementing Image compression using SVD followed by RGB normalization to prevent distorted colors.
+Performance was measured against HiFiC